Family movie night is easy with these simple brownie bowls that make an ice cream sundae even better!

 The boys were immediately interested in the movie because it’s full of great football.
 GREATER is the story of Brandon Burlsworth and how he overcame incredible odds to go from the overweight, awkward kid to one of the greatest walk-ons in the history of football.
 From childhood, he was determined to play for the Arkansas Razorbacks, and no one was going to tell him that he couldn’t do it!

 Brandon’s story as the most incredible walk-on in the history of football is inspiring enough, but when you add the personal character and family history, it’s a compelling and inspiring story.
-GREATER will be in theaters on August 26th, so check your local listings for availability.
-I hope it will be on Blu-ray and DVD soon so we can add it to our collection.
-Then we can have another family movie night and another excuse to eat these brownie bowls! 🙂
+Now that it’s on streaming services and Redbox, maybe we can have another family movie night and another excuse to eat these brownie bowls! 🙂

 What you’ll need: